 Shareholders Agreements and Articles of Association

 Articles of Association are generally known as articles.
-They are an important foundational document of a company and it sets out the management and administrative structure of the company.
-Articles regulate the internal affairs of the company including, board and shareholder meetings, powers and duties of directors, dividends, borrowing powers and so on.
+They are an important foundational document of a company and set out the management and administrative structure of the company.
+Articles regulate the internal affairs of the company including: board and shareholder meetings, powers and duties of directors, dividends, borrowing powers and so on.
 Articles establish a contract, laying out the relationship between the company and its shareholders or members.

 The articles are a public document and are open to inspection at Companies House.
 Companies have freedom in drafting their articles although they are subject to relevant provisions of the Companies Acts.